JiahongLiu21/Awesome-Personalized-Large-Language-Models/README.md

 # Awesome Personalized Large Language Models (PLLMs)

 This repository focuses on personalized large language models (LLMs) that leverage user data to generate tailored responses based on individual user preferences.
-Our survey paper can be accessed on arXiv and We welcome any discussion and feedback!
+Our survey paper can be accessed on arXiv and we welcome any discussion and feedback!

 * **A Survey of Personalized Large Language Models: Progress and Future Directions** [https://arxiv.org/abs/2502.11528]